nre-learning/nre-deck/PITCHME.md

 ## Focus Down

-- Ignore the universe
 - Use "Unix" philosophy for components
-- Assemble the components
-- Let the data flow through them
+- Composition over Wonder Product
+- Data flows like a stream

 <!-- Now focus damn you -->